Zentheon/mc-geometric-font/README.md

 ## Install

+Note: This resourcepack is GUI-scale dependent.
+Make sure to download the one for the size you play with the most for the best experience!

 #### Find your resourcepacks folder

+To install this pack you need to first find your resourcepack folder.
 The quickest and easiest way to do this is from in-game.

 1. Open up your desired version of Minecraft.
 2. Go into "Options" and then "Resource Packs"